MatthewZMD/.emacs.d/README.md

 ## Doom Themes

-[Doom Themes](https://github.com/hlissner/emacs-doom-themes), an UI plugin and pack of themes.
+[Doom Themes](https://github.com/hlissner/emacs-doom-themes) is a powerful UI plugin that provides a comprehensive collection of themes to enhance visual aesthetics in Emacs.

 ```emacs-lisp
 (use-package doom-themes